adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 For example, if developing a camera app you don't want to write a click handler or the intricacies of the camera hardware.
 You just want to write code that takes a picture and automatically adds funny emojis to it when you press that button. e.g. existing code "android:onClick" and the Android Camera API https://developer.android.com/guide/topics/media/camera

+## Methods: GET, POST, DELETE, PUT

+REST architecture includes these methods:

+* **GET**	This method helps in offering read-only access to the server resources.
+* **POST**	This method is implemented for creating a new resource.
+* **PUT**	This method is implemented for updating an existing resource or creating a fresh one.
+* **DELETE**	This method is implemented for removing a resource.

+Other types of APIs include more methods like PATCH.

 ## What goes in a Request?

 ## What goes in a Response?